keum/SOTM-US16/README.md

 <a name="top"></a>
 # State of the Map - US 2016 (SOTM-US16)

-Summary notes and videos recordings from some of the SOTM-US attendees
+Summary notes and highlights from [CUGOS](http://cugos.org/) attendees

+#### What: Annual conference of OpenStreetMap user/viewer/contributors from US
 #### When: July 23 - 25, 2016
-#### Where: Seattle, WA
+#### Where: Seattle University Campus, Seattle, WA
-#### What: Annual gathering of OpenStreetMap user/viewer/contributors from US

 [Peter's Notes](#peter) | [Fred's Notes](#fred) | [Paul's Notes](#paul)